 This NOA shall not be valid after the expiration date stated below.
 The Miami-Dade County Product Control Division (In Miami Dade County) and/or the AHJ (in areas other than Miami Dade County) reserve the right to have this product or material tested for quality assurance purposes.
-If this product or material fails to perform in the accepted manner, the manufacturer will incur the expense of such testing and the AHJ may immediately revoke, modify, or suspend the use of such product or material within their jurisdiction.
-BORA reserves the right to revoke this acceptance, if it is determined by Miami-Dade County Product Control Division that this product or material fails to meet the requirements of the applicable building code.
+If this product or material fails to perform in the accepted manner, the manufacturer will incur the expense of such testing and the AHJ may immediately to revoke, modify, or suspend the use of such product or material within their jurisdiction.
+BORA reserves the right to revoke this acceptance, if it is determined by Miami-Dade County Product Control Division that this product or This product is approached in a policiable building code.